正常

 }Embedded Applicability: High

-- Zero-overhead abstraction: compiles down to code completely equivalent to hand-written iterator or index loops, with no extra runtime cost
+- Zero-overhead abstraction: Compiles to code equivalent to hand-written iterator or index loops, with no extra runtime cost.

-- Concise syntax reduces errors caused by out-of-bounds indexing or iterator invalidation
+- Concise syntax reduces errors caused by out-of-bounds indices or invalid iterators.

-constexprarrays, compile-time traversal is also very practical - Note: be cautious of lifetime issues when traversing member functions that return temporary objects (this is UB prior to C++23)
+std::arraywhen combined withconstexpr. - Note: Be cautious of lifetime issues when traversing member functions that return temporary objects (this is UB prior to C++23).

 Compiler Support